wp-plugins/woocommerce-compare-products/readme.txt

 == Changelog ==

+= 2.2.2 - 2015/02/13 =
+* Tweak - Maintenance update for full compatibility with WooCommerce major version release 2.3.0 with backward compatibility to WC 2.2.0
+* Tweak - Tested fully compatible with WooCommerce just released version 2.3.3
+* Tweak - add filter to 'woocommerce_add_to_cart_fragments' to apply Compare Button for WC 2.3
+* Tweak - Changed WP_CONTENT_DIR to WP_PLUGIN_DIR.
+When an admin sets a custom WordPress file structure then it can get the correct path of plugin
+* Tweak - Added Link to new plugins a3 Lazy Load and a3 Portfolio to the Free WordPress plugins list in yelow sidebar.

 = 2.2.1 - 2015/01/27 =
 * Tweak - Audit, test and tweak for 100% compatibility with WooCommerce 2.2.10